alexbejann/Svelte-Auction-Store/README.md

     - can **add** a new auction/book

 ### Components
+- A few of our components are using transition and other svelte magic such as slots, bindings.
 - AddBook.svelte
     - It's the form in our Modal.svelte.
     - This component handles adding a book